“Concern for the student’s personal as well as academic welfare is one of the qualities that makes Hiram such an exceptional college.“

 Public Leadership (minor)

-- 90% of students live in campus housing, which range from apartment-style Townhouses, Suites, Dorms and the first Veterans-only residence hall in the Midwest.
+- 90% of students live in campus housing, which range from apartment-style Townhouses, Suites, and Dorms.

-- More than 90 student-run clubs and organizations, including the Intercultural Forum, Investment Club, Theatre Guild and Greek Life.
+- More than 40 student-run clubs and organizations, including the Anime Club, Habitat for Humanity, Intercultural Forum, Investment Club, and Stone Soup Vegetarian Co-op.

-- Hiram’s NCAA Division III offers 16 intercollegiate varsity sports for men and women.
-Students can participate in the various intramurals and club sports, including rugby, sailing, volleyball and mixed martial-arts.
+- Hiram’s NCAA Division III offers 15 intercollegiate varsity sports for men and women, and introduced Cheer & Student as a varsity sport for the 2018-2019 academic year.
+Students can participate in the various intramural and club sports, including rugby, cross country, equestrian and mixed martial-arts.
+Recently added Men’s and Women’s Varsity Wrestling Programs are expected to begin competing in 2021-22.

 - Strong dedication to the Arts, with opportunities to participate in various musical, theatrical and artistic endeavors.

-16 varsity sports for men and womean in the NCAA Division III, North Coast Athletic Conference:
+15 varsity sports for men and women in the NCAA Division III, North Coast Athletic Conference:

 Swimming and Diving